DefTech AV8: History

-It's expected that the AV8s were be all delivered to the Malaysian Army by 2020.
+The AV8s were all to be delivered to the Malaysian Army by 2020.

 Export

 DefTech is taking the first steps of exporting the AV8 Gempita.
-The company has send at least one AV8 Gempita, which is the variant of AFV30 to the Saudi Arabia for trials in August/September 2018.
+The company has sent at least one AV8 Gempita, which is the variant of AFV30 to Saudi Arabia for trials in August/September 2018.

 Accident

 In 2016, an AV8 was involved in an accident after a DefTech employee was killed during a roll over incident.

 Design

 The driver and the commander seats are located at the front of the vehicle, the turret in the middle and the troop's compartment at the rear.
 There is three large day periscopes at the front position of driver and commander and one on each side that provide excellent visibility.
 Eleven infantrymen can be seated at the rear of the hull on individual seats down each side of the hull facing inwards.
 All shock-absorbing seats are fitted with five-point seatbelts as standard.
 Back of the driver and commander position, there is an access passage to the troop compartment at the right side of the hull.
 The troops leave and enter the vehicle via a large hydraulic ramp mounted at the rear of the hull.